 9. Don’t Wait Until the Last Minute

-Planning is a big part of diving, and you want to make sure you schedule your dive at the right time.
+Planning is a big part of diving Thailand, and you want to make sure you schedule your dive at the right time.
 You should not plan your diving trip for the last few days of your vacation.
 When you fly right after diving, you run the risk of getting decompression sickness.

 Decompression sickness is where nitrogen bubbles develop in bodily tissue and can make individuals experience symptoms such as muscle and joint pain, nausea, cramps, tingling or numbness, neurological problems, or in extreme cases, paralysis.
 This condition occurs mainly in divers because while they are diving, they are breathing in compressed air, which also has nitrogen in it to match the pressure of the water.